Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Administration, Timing, and Drug Sequences

 Chemotherapy treatments are usually performed in an outpatient setting.
 They are given in regular cycles for several months.
 Researchers are still investigating how many chemotherapy cycles to administer in late-stage cancers, the timing of those cycles, and the sequences of the drugs.
 For instance, a 3- or 4-course cycle may achieve the same survival times and better quality of life than the standard of 6 or more course cycles.
-However, changing even 1 day in a drug sequence can sometimes significantly affect the outcome.
-Such fine-tuning of chemotherapy regimens is likely to have the most effect on people with advanced-stage disease, which requires more tailored treatment than early-stage disease.

 Treatment for lung cancer depends on the type of cancer and the stage of the disease.
 Chemotherapy is a form of treatment for lung cancer that may cure, shrink, or keep the cancer from spreading.